 Because when I reached out for help, it came.
 In the arms and care of loved ones and helpers willing and able to be there for me so completely at all hours offering solace and their loving kindness.

 I’m so glad I trusted Miriam’s judgement and signed up for the one-day workshop because it led to me joining the course.
-Not only did I realise that it’s possible to love what you’re learning and be enlivened by it but that the right teaching and teacher can make a life-changing impact on your life and help you find your way through your darkest moments and the greatest losses of your life.
+Not only did I realise that it’s possible to love what you’re learning and be enlivened by it but that the right teaching and teacher can have a life-changing impact on you and help you find your way through your darkest moments and the greatest losses of your life.

 What I learnt that year wasn’t just from class with Peter but also from what I lived through and experienced with the loss of my father.
 I gained an understanding of what it’s like to be so overcome with grief that you can only stumble through helplessly until you get the help you need.

 When I got that help I saw that often we just need a comforting contained space to allow our pain and suffering to unfold in its own way and time so that we can find healing.
 This allowing is even more powerful when it’s rooted in an experiential understanding and therapeutic expertise in helping others move through their pain and suffering.

 Therapeutic training, combined with experiential knowing, and sacred space help make it possible for us to overcome the most intense emotional pain and to gain a greater sense of perspective and appreciation for our lives and others.